xiaopli/BOA-Momentum-Trading-Strategies/README.md

 Part 1

-Consider the daily stock close price for Back of America (BAC)from August 21, 2009 to August 20, 2010
+Consider the daily stock close price for Bank of America (BAC)from August 21, 2009 to August 20, 2010

 1.Build a momentum trading strategy based on the Moving Average Con-vergence/Divergence (MACD) method.